-And the other problem is that the money passes not through the bank system - which is properly regulated - but through law firms, fine, well-renowned law firms which consider this to be attorney-client privilege.
-And in this way, Wall Street Journal had an article on the 26^{th} of December last year where they assess that at least \$40 billion a year goes into this country in this fashion.
+And the other problem is that the money passes not through the bank system-which is properly regulated-but through law firms; fine, well-renowned law firms which consider this to be attorney-client privilege.
+And in this way, the Wall Street Journal had an article on the 26th of December last year where they assess that at least \$40 billion a year goes into this country in this fashion.
 These are the two things that I suggest that we should focus on stopping.
-There should be no anonymous companies whose beneficiary owners are not known and there should be absolutely not any illegal - or, sorry, it's legal - any accepted transfers of money through law firms that bypasses the bank system.
+There should be no anonymous companies whose beneficiary owners are not known and there should be absolutely not any accepted transfers of money through law firms that bypasses the bank system.
 These are the two suggestions I have that the United States Congress should really do something about.
-Thank you.

-MASSARO: Well, thank you very much for that comprehensive analysis, Dr. Aslund.
-You've been such a wealth of knowledge for the commission for so long.
+Mr. Massaro.
+Well, thank you very much for that comprehensive analysis, Dr. Aslund.
+You've been such a wealth of knowledge for the Commission for so long.
 Thanks once again for running us through such an important thing.